Appeals, Mediation and Complaints

 Further guidance and support for the trial can be found in the SEND national trial toolkit.

 The information above is quite specific to the EHC plan development.
 If you have a complaint that is more general to the local authority, education or health provider, you should seek to resolve through their normal complaints processes.
 An example of this might be if you think a mistake has been made, you have been given incorrect or misleading information, a member of staff has demonstrated inappropriate behaviour, or they have failed to act in accordance with the law or the organisation’s own policies.

-Please contact the SEN team, the SEND partnership service, or our mediation provider if you would like to access mediation:
+Please contact the Statutory Assessment and Monitoring (SAMS) team, the SEND Partnership Service, or our mediation provider if you would like to access mediation: